 ProductArcticBlast Pain Relieving Liquid

-Best ForJoint pain, arthritis, back pain, neck & muscle soreness
+Best ForJoint pain, osteoarthritis, rheumatoid arthritis, back pain, sciatica, neck & muscle soreness

 Onset of Relief2–10 minutes for most users